 Walsin Lihwa Corporation was founded in 1966 with a capital of NT$30 million, and started out as a manufacturer of wire and cable.
 Walsin Lihwa is currently the leader of the wire and cable and stainless steel industry in Greater China, and is an international enterprise that has successfully entered the real estate business and made investments in the technology industry.

-Walsin Lihwa's total capital was NT$32.3 billion in 2020, consolidated revenue was approximately NT$112.5 billion and the number of employees reached nearly 5,000.
-The Company's three major business units are wire and cable, stainless steel, and commercial real estate.
-The Wire and Cable BU's revenue was NT$41.4 billion in 2020, shipping approximately 200,000 metric tons of bare copper wire and wire and cable.
-The Stainless Steel BU's revenue was NT$46 billion, shipping approximately 730,000 metric tons of primary stainless steel products.
-The Commercial Real Estate BU's income from real estate sales and leasing was NT$7.1 billion.
+Walsin Lihwa's total capital was NT$34.3 billion in 2021, consolidated revenue was approximately NT$156.7 billion, net profit was 14.6 billion, and the number of employees reached nearly 7,000.
+The Company's four major business units are wire and cable, stainless steel, resources business, and real estate.
+The Wire and Cable BU's revenue was NT$64.4 billion in 2021, shipping approximately 250,000 metric tons of bare copper wire and wire and cable.
+The Stainless Steel BU's revenue was NT$65.3 billion, shipping approximately 790,000 metric tons of primary stainless steel products.
+The Resources Business BU's revenue was NT$8.6 billion, shipping approximately 10,000 metric tons of primary products.
+The Real Estate BU's income from real estate sales and leasing was NT$1.9 billion.